wizzat/distribution/README.md

 You can sometimes gain interesting insights just by measuring the size of files on your filesystem.
 Someone had captured slow-query-logs for every hour for most of a day.
-Assuming they all compressed the same (a dubious assumption; a proper analysis would be on uncompressed files), we can determine how many slow queries appeared during a given hour of the day.
+Assuming they all compressed the same (a dubious assumption; a proper analysis would be on uncompressed files - but these files were large enough that uncompressing them would have caused server impact - this is good enough for illustration's sake), we can determine how many slow queries appeared during a given hour of the day.
 Something happened around 8am but otherwise the server seems to follow a normal sinusoidal patterm.

 ```
 $ du -sb mysql-slow.log.*.gz | ~/distribution -g | sort -n